RatJuggler/jhipster-monolith-dinosaurs/README.md

 ### Kubernetes

-The deployment files for kubernetes can be found in the [dinosaurs](https://github.com/RatJuggler/jhipster-monolith-dinosaurs/tree/master/dinosaurs) folder.
+The deployment files for kubernetes can be found in the [kubernetes](https://github.com/RatJuggler/jhipster-monolith-dinosaurs/tree/master/kubernetes) folder.

-I was eventually able to deploy to a local Minikube instance but getting everything configured and working is much harder than other deployments I tried even after carefully following the [instructions](https://www.jhipster.tech/kubernetes/).
+I was eventually able to deploy to a local Minikube instance but getting everything configured and working is much harder than other deployments I tried, even when carefully following the [instructions](https://www.jhipster.tech/kubernetes/).
+Also note that this deployment does not include the monitoring option described in the Docker section above.

 ## Attributions